DoneDeal0/superdiff/README.md

 ## WHY YOU SHOULD USE THIS LIB

 All other existing solutions return a weird diff format which often require an additionnal parsing.
-They are also limited to object comparison.
-Some even have CPU spikes issues. 👎
+They are also limited to object comparison. 👎

 **Superdiff** gives you a complete diff for both array <u>and</u> objects with a very readable format.
 Last but not least, it's battled tested.
 Import.
 Enjoy. 👍